Apple is bringing AR to hundreds of millions of consumers! It’s high-end, and it’s powered by Unreal.

 Mac VR support, together with general Metal 2 support and wide-ranging Mac optimizations, will ship in Unreal Engine 4.18 binary tools starting with previews in September and with the full release in early October.
 Valve has released a beta for SteamVR on the Mac today.

-[Update: Our early access support for VR on macOS is now available on GitHub.]
+[Update: Our beta support for VR on macOS is now available on GitHub.]

 VR and AR Just Got Real

 Apple’s debut of VR support for Mac and AR support for iOS are true game-changers.
 Whereas there are a couple million VR enthusiasts today, and early AR hardware from other companies has reached several thousand developers, Apple is bringing this high-powered technology to hundreds of millions of consumers right now.

 I believe this is truly the start of the mainstream VR and AR revolution that we at Epic have been striving for, and building for, over the course of many years.
 It’s the most definitive event marking the move to high-end technology that will power a new generation of world-class experiences transcending games and storytelling.